-EU Ecolabel for textile products: Stakeholder table of comments - fitness for use criteria 11/06/2013 v1 Reference Criteria or subject Aggregated theme Summary of comments JRC-IPTS response Accepted, rejected or modified?
+EU Ecolabel for textile products : Stakeholder table of comments - fitness fo r use criteria 21/10/2013 v3 Reference Criteria or subject Aggregated theme Summary of stakeholder comments JRC-IPTS response Accepted, rejected or modified?
 17. Dimensional changes Drying procedure Tunnel finisher and tumble drying What should happen if the textile is labelled with both forms of drying.
 Tumble drying has been fixed for domestic washing cycles.
 For industrial washing the reference shall be the label.
 Modified - Reference to the label for industrial washing.
 Labelling instructions Dual labelling for washing What should happen if the textile is labelled with domestic and commercial wash temperatures?
 The criteria verification has been clearly separated into domestic and commercial washing conditions.
 Accepted Specific reference to socks Testing based on determination of sock size A specific point should be added for socks as there is a specific method within ISO 6330:A1 2008 which considered retention of sock size.
 No reference could be found to socks in the new version of the standard (2012) - to be followed up with the stakeholder.
-Follow-up with stakeholder 18.
+Follow-up with stakeholder There is no update for socks.
+A proposed reference value is +/- 8 %.
+No reference could be found in recent updates of the listed standard.
+Accepted 18.
 Colour fastness Appropriateness of standard Retention of ISO 105 C06 It is necessary to retain the reference to ISO 105 C06 at appropriate temperatures.
 The reference has been re-inserted accordingly, accompanied by ISO 15797 for thr washing procedures.
 Accepted 23.
 Fabric resistance to pilling Appropriateness of the standard Pilling should not be added as there are already a lot of criteria Pilling was identified as a major area of focus for improving the fitness for use criteria.
 It is a cause of early discard of garments by consumers and there is a substantial body of industry research to address the issue.
 Rejected Pilling rating and verification Rating for wool and wool acrylic A rating of 4 is too difficult to meet for pure new wool and wool acrylic blends.
 A rating of 2-3 is proposed as a good and achieveable performance.
 The rating required has been reduced to 3.
 Accepted Specification of Pill Box method ISO 12945-1 Pill Box would be more appropriate for knitted fleece because the ISO12945-2 Martindale method would not be practical because of the lack of stability of the knitted structure.
 The test methods have now been differentiated into fleece/non-wovens made of wool/wool blends/polyester and woven cotton.
+Accepted Requirements for tights and leggings Concerning the rating for PA microfibers for tights and leggings a specific rating of 2-3 is proposed.
+Accepted, the proposal has been added to the criteria.
 Accepted